The following list of terms for Raqs sharqi movements is not the official codified terminology, as this does not exist

 Therefore, other Raqs sharqi practitioners may use slightly different terms for some movements, but the most common movements are usually recognised by the community, using these terms.

-Arabesque is travelling step with a pivot on one foot and an extended leg.
+Arabesque is a travelling step with a pivot on one foot and an extended leg.

 Backbend refers to leaning backwards with the upper body.